 Overview

-Products tested and certified in the United States to U.S. standards will most likely need to be retested and re-certified to EU requirements because of the EU’s different approach to the protection of the health and safety of consumers and the environment.
+Products tested and certified in the United States to U.S. standards will most likely need to be retested and re-certified to EU requirements as a result of the EU’s different approach to the protection of the health and safety of consumers and the environment.
 Where products are not regulated by specific EU technical legislation, they are subject to the EU’s General Product Safety Directive, as well as possible additional national requirements.

 While harmonization of EU legislation can facilitate access to the EU Single Market, manufacturers should be aware that regulations (mandatory) and technical standards (voluntary) might also function as barriers to trade if U.S. standards are different from those of the European Union.